Edward Denny (1652–1712)

 Colonel Edward Denny (10 February 1652 – 1712) was an Anglo-Irish politician.

+Biography

 Denny was born at Tralee Castle, the son of Sir Arthur Denny and Ellen Barry.
 In 1674 he married Mary Boyle Maynard, with whom he had sixteen children.
 He rebuilt the family seat at Tralee Castle in 1691 after it had been destroyed during the Williamite War in Ireland.
-He was the Member of Parliament for Kerry in the Irish House of Commons between 1692 and 1699.
+He was the Member of Parliament for County Kerry in the Irish House of Commons between 1692 and 1699.